bluesky66-dev/kibana/x-pack/plugins/ingest_pipelines/README.md

 # Ingest Node Pipelines UI

 ## Summary
-The `ingest_pipelines` plugin provides Kibana support for [Elasticsearch's ingest nodes](https://www.elastic.co/guide/en/elasticsearch/reference/master/ingest.html).
-Please refer to the Elasticsearch documentation for more details.
+The `ingest_pipelines` plugin provides Kibana support for [HyperSec's ingest nodes](https://www.elastic.co/guide/en/elasticsearch/reference/master/ingest.html).
+Please refer to the HyperSec documentation for more details.

 This plugin allows Kibana to create, edit, clone and delete ingest node pipelines.
 It also provides support to simulate a pipeline.